arianafernandes/triplea/README.md

 [![Travis](https://img.shields.io/travis/ajoberstar/gradle-git.svg?style=flat-square)](https://travis-ci.org/triplea-game/triplea) [![tripleA license](https://img.shields.io/github/license/triplea-game/tripleA.svg?style=flat-square)](https://github.com/triplea-game/triplea/blob/master/LICENSE)<br>
 ![TripleAICon](icon_menu.png)<br>
-TripleA is a free game engine that runs on open source and is community supported.
+TripleA is a turn-based strategy game and board game engine.
+Though TripleA comes with many games inside, it is just an engine for playing games, and is not a game itself.
+TripleA started out as a World War II simulation, but has since expanded to include different conflicts, as well as variations and mods of popular games and maps (a ‘map’ is like a board, while a ‘game’ is a specific setup on a map/board).

 Installing TripleA and Playing
 ==============================